-Registration is open for the 2019 Jersey-Friendly Yards conference!
-Join us for two fantastic featured speakers and a “choose a workshop” session as you learn how to put your Jersey-Friendly Yard into practice.
+Registration is now closed for the 2019 Jersey-Friendly Yards conference.
+Thank you to everyone who registered — we’re looking forward to seeing you at the conference.
+We have two fantastic featured speakers and a “choose a workshop” session as you learn how to put your Jersey-Friendly Yard into practice.
 The Jersey-Friendly Yards website is designed to guide you through the steps to a healthier yard and a healthier environment.
 At the conference, you will hear from the experts and have the opportunity to ask questions.

 View the conference schedule here.
 At the conference, you will receive a printed program that includes this schedule.
 The event opens at 9:00 a.m. for sign-in, morning refreshments, the native plant sale, and exhibits.
 The conference begins promptly at 9:30 a.m.

 Fall is the perfect time to add native plants to your landscape.
 At the conference’s native plant sale, New Jersey growers will bring a great selection of native plants ready for fall planting.
-The four plant vendors participating will be Pinelands Direct, Steve Kristoph Nursery, Earth First Native Plant Nursery, and Heirloom Gardens.
+The plant vendors participating will be Pinelands Direct, Steve Kristoph Nursery, and Heirloom Gardens.